crispinprojects/gtk4-simple-calendar/README.md

 custom_calendar_reset_holidays(CUSTOM_CALENDAR(calendar));
 ```

-GTK4 Simple Claendar has properties which allow the colours for the current day, a marked day and a holiday can be changed as shown below.
+GTK4 Simple Claendar has properties which allow the colours for the current day, a marked day and a holiday to be changed as shown below.

 ```
 g_object_set(calendar, "todaycolour", "red", NULL);